itsbcit/docker-rakefile/README.md

 ### Existing Docker image repositories

-Download and overwrite the Rakefile in the existing code with the [latest release Rakefile](https://github.com/itsbcit/docker-rakefile/releases/latest/download/Rakefile).
+Update the Rakefile and support library in the existing code with [rake update](#update).

 ### Exclude support files